LucinF/XuanBot/README.md

 ## How to start

-1.create a sqlite database 'xuanbot.db' under 'XuanBot' floder like 'XuanBot/xuanbot.db'.
+1. create a sqlite database 'xuanbot.db' under 'XuanBot' floder like 'XuanBot/xuanbot.db'.
 2. run your bot using `nb run` .

 ## Documentation